Virginia lawmakers say they’re near deal on marijuana legalization as General Assembly winds down ambitious session

 And on Saturday, both chambers completed approval of bills that would help front-line workers qualify for workers’ compensation if they were infected with the coronavirus while treating people who have the disease.

 One bill, sponsored by Del.
-Chris Hurst (D-Montgomery), would presume that infections among health care workers were job-related, which would be retroactive to the pandemic’s start in March of last year.
+Chris L. Hurst (D-Montgomery), would presume that infections among health care workers were job-related, which would be retroactive to the pandemic’s start in March of last year.

 Another, with versions sponsored by Del.
-Jerrauld “Jay” Jones (D-Norfolk) and Sen. Richard L. Saslaw (D-Fairfax), would allow first responders such as firefighters and police to have the same presumption, retroactive to Sept.
+Jerrauld C. “Jay” Jones (D-Norfolk) and Sen. Richard L. Saslaw (D-Fairfax), would allow first responders such as firefighters and police to have the same presumption, retroactive to Sept.
 1, 2020.
 That measure contained a shorter time period to limit the potential cost for local governments.

 Virginia House and Senate negotiators agree on budget featuring raises for teachers, state employees